 Sport New Zealand is committed to supporting local government, and national, regional and local sports organisations to deliver a greater proportion of community sport and recreation facilities that are more affordable, efficient, effective and sustainable.

-The Community Sport & Recreation Facility Development Guide is designed to help those looking to build or develop a community aquatic and/or indoor sports facility.
+The Community Sport and Recreation Facility Development Guide is designed to help those looking to build or develop a community aquatic and/or indoor sports facility.
 It builds on the National Sporting Facilities Framework.

 The guide has a particular focus on the affordability and whole-of-life financial sustainability of multi-sports centres that can meet a range of community needs while complying with best practice and the required standards.
 It includes reference facility designs, and provides a step-by-step process and supporting information for the six stages of the best-practice facility lifecycle: